andr1976/HydDown/joss/paper.md

 * Rapid emergency discharge from high pressure gas cylinders
 * Dynamic pressure safety valve behaviour for gas filled pressure vessels subject to fire heat load

 A typical system modelled is shown in \autoref{fig:sketch} and it visualizes the key parameters and transport phenomena during gas vessel filling or discharging.
 The thermodynamic state inside the vessel changes over time as seen from immediately observable variables temperature (T) and pressure (P).
 This is caused by change in fluid inventory (density) due to flow of gas either in- or out of the vessel.
 Further, heat is transfered from or to the surroundings via convective heat transfer on the in- and outside of the vessel - with heat being conducted thorugh the vessel wall.
+The easiest way to explore the basic capabilities fo the code is via the [HydDown Streamlit app](https://share.streamlit.io/andr1976/hyddown/main/scripts/streamlit_app.py).

 ![Gas filled pressure vessel subject to gas discharge and heat transfer between vessel and gas inventory. \label{fig:sketch}](../docs/img/Sketch.png)